sarweshshah/gait_analysis/docs/README_MeTRAbs_Integration.md

 2. Review the model comparison for your use case
 3. Ensure proper hardware requirements for MeTRAbs
 4. Consider using MediaPipe for real-time applications
+5. Refer to the project changelog for recent changes and updates